Improved inventory management by 80% through tech-driven automation.

 • Limited Inventory Managers

 After several drafts, we finalized the following workflow for the primary use case - placing an order.
-Eventually transformed it into a website mind-map to better understand the structure and interactions.
+Created a website mind-map to better understand the structure and interactions.

 Research Insight: User Psychology, Eye Movement.